NEW SERVICE TIMES STARTING OCTOBER 4

 - We will not be having a meet and greet time during our services.

-- No offering will be taken during the service.
+- No offering will be taken during services.
 There are receptacles in the rear of the sanctuary and in the entryway near the church office to deposit your offering.
 You may also go online to the church website and check out giving options under the “Give “ menu at www.FaithCommunityChurch.net

 Group Meetings (Bible Studies, Classes, Small Groups, etc.):